Unilever enjoys strong 2022 on higher prices

 Sales growth was "driven by disciplined pricing action in response to high input cost inflation", he added.

-The group faced "significant input cost inflation across our markets" on sky-high inflation and global supply-chain strains.
+The group said it faced "significant input cost inflation across our markets" on sky-high inflation and global supply-chain strains.

-Price growth has now risen in each of the past eight quarters.
+Average prices charged to Unilever customers for its products increased 11.3 percent last year -- broadly in line with annual inflation in the UK.

+Unilever, however, warned that it would continue to face higher costs itself, hitting profit.

 Thursday's results come after Unilever last week named Hein Schumacher, the current head of Dutch dairy and nutrition firm Royal FrieslandCampina, as new CEO.